Skip to content

 Foundry projects#

 Include paths typically cannot be used in Foundry projects.
-The forge remappings command can generate remappings that can be copied into the woke.toml file:
+The forge remappings command can generate remappings that can be copied into the wake.toml file:

 $ forge remappings